 What can men do in their everyday lives to prevent and reduce men’s violence against women?
 How can men speak up and step in the face of violence and violence-supportive behaviours?
 Reports such as Men Speak Up provide detailed guidance and discussion, while this XY collection features a range of guides and discussions on the action men can take.

-XY includes a wide range of key reports and overviews on the role of men in addressing violence against women, including:
+XY includes a wide range of key reports and overviews on the role of men in addressing violence against women, including the following (in reverse chronological order):

 - Gender Equity and Male Engagement: It Only Works When Everyone Plays (ICRW, 2018);